csc-training/csc-env-eff/_slides/09_singularity.md

 # Apptainer in a nutshell

 - Containers can be run with user-level rights
-  - But: building new containers requires root access
+  - But: building new containers requires root access or support for `--fakeroot` option
 - Minimal performance overhead
 - Supports MPI
   - Requires containers tailored to the host system
 - Can use host driver stack (Nvidia/CUDA)
-  - Add the option `--nv`
+  - Add option `--nv`
 - Can import and run Docker containers
   - Running Docker directly would require root privileges